The relationship between the military and the elite has evolved significantly over the years and not for the better.

 But they don’t.

 Appropriate use of America’s power is not possible until the elites have a better appreciation of the military, its culture, and its proper role in a free society.
 That simply cannot happen until more of them actually serve in it.
-The best way to “Support our troops” is to be one.
+The best way to “Support Our Troops” is to spend time as one.